monicahq/monica/readme.md

 To setup the test environment, create a separate testing database locally.
 Smart defaults are provided in `.env.example`.

-Don't forget to run the migrations and seeders before running the first test.
+You need to setup the test database and seeds before running your tests:

 * `php artisan migrate --database testing`
 * `php artisan db:seed --database testing`